dhansmair/tablemodify/README.md

   - string search (optional matching, case-sensitive),
   - numeric search (comparators =, <, >, <=, >=, or a value range)
 - sorting
-  - sort by strings, numerics, dates,
+  - sort by strings, numerics, dates
-  - or add custom sorting rules
+  - add custom sorting rules
+  - sort by multiple columns
 - paging
   - js can handle a lot of data, but rendering too many rows can cause problems for the Browser. the pager module works perfectly with filtering and sorting,